DrC0okie/HEIG_ADS_Labo6/README.md

 >
 > Note: Most Linux distributions make the users' home directories open to everyone (read access).
 Ubuntu adopts [a new policy in release 21.04 to make home directories private](https://ubuntu.com/blog/private-home-directories-for-ubuntu-21-04), this feature has been deactivated on our server.

+// todo

 #### Find

 > `find` is a powerful Unix command to search the files on a computer by name, by size, or other criteria.
 >
-> 1. Pro tip: If you run `find` without any search criteria, it will simply display everything it comes accross in its recursive traversal.
+> 1. Pro tip: If you run `find` without any search criteria, it will simply display everything it comes across in its recursive traversal.
 So to list recursively everything in the current directory, type simply
 >
 >    ```bash
 >    find .